Jamall Emmers

 Jamall Leantwean Emmers (born July 24, 1989) is an American mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship.
+As of September 19, 2026, he is #15 in the Meta UFC featherweight rankings.

 Background

 Emmers transitioned to MMA from a high school and college wrestling background, but it was actually MMA that first inspired him.
 A fan of watching MMA fights with his dad and brother, Jamall's dad would rent PRIDE FC tapes from Blockbuster for them to watch.
 Emmers said he joined his high school wrestling team specifically to lay a foundation for a career in MMA.

 Mixed martial arts career

 Early career and DWCS

 Emmers racked up 13–3 record in American regional circuit, most notably holding a decision wins against future UFC fighters Alexander Hernandez and Cory Sandhagen at LFA 5.
 Emmers was invited to the Dana White's Contender Series.
 He faced Julian Erosa at Dana White's Contender Series 11 on June 26, 2018.
 Despite knocking Erosa down in the first round, Emmers lost the fight via second-round knockout.